 Additional Information:

 - Synonyms: L-glutamine (the biologically activeWhen scientists talk about “active forms” of vitamins and nutrients, they’re referring to the versions that your body can readily use to perform its functions.
 Imagine vitamins and minerals as a team of workers.
-Some might need some preparation or… Read More form)
+Some might need some preparation or conversion before they can get to work, while others are… Read More form)

 - Food Sources: Protein-rich foods like meat, fish, poultry, dairy products, beans, lentils, and tofu are good sources of glutamine.